disi-unibo-nlp/medgenie/README.md

 </div>

+All scores have been computed by using `gpt-4-turbo-2024-04-09` as evaluator.

+Estimated cost: $55

 ## 📚 Citation
 If you find this research useful, or if you utilize the code and models presented, please cite:
 ```bibtex